Photo by Kylie Nicholson/Shutterstock

 Snow tops buildings in Ljubljana, the capital of Slovenia and an underrated winter spot.

 Looking for some Valentine’s Day trip inspiration?
 We’ve got you covered.

 For lots of folks, February maybe doesn’t feel like the most intuitive time of the year to travel.
 But it should be—beach towns in certain parts of the world are buzzing, world-class restaurants and bars may be easier to book if you’re not traveling in peak season, and it’s the perfect time to travel with your sweetheart for Valentine’s Day.
 What are you waiting for?
 Here are the 10 best places to travel in February.

-February is great for: wine aficionados, lovers of the great outdoors
+February is great for: wine aficionados, nature nuts

 February is great for: romantics, fans of fresh alpine air and lake breezes